Yes, we want clients to feel free to add their personal touch. Book an appointment at [email protected]

 Heat can damage emeralds, primarily by extending existing fractures.
 Light and chemicals can cause the oils, resins, and polymers used to fill

 surface-reaching fractures to alter appearance or deteriorate.
-We advised cleaning the Emeralds that are exposed to the light of the showcase with soft cotton cloth with a small drop of “baby oil”.
+We advised cleaning the Emeralds that are exposed to the light of the showcase with a soft cotton cloth with a small drop of “baby oil”.

 Emeralds are stones that require more care in wearing than ruby or sapphire.
 Even so, emeralds are beautiful stones for all types of jewelry

 and with proper care, will last for generations.

 -Never wear your emeralds while showering, swimming, or performing household chores.